G20 Information Centre

-Measures are being taken to improve the efficiency of public administration and public service delivery, strengthen the role of fiscal frameworks, rules and institutions, improve the transparency and efficiency of tax collection and fight tax fraud and tax evasion.
-Measures are also being taken to prioritise growth-friendly expenditure, preserve productive public investment and improve efficiency in spending.
+Measures are being taken to improve the efficiency of public administration and public service delivery, strengthen the role of fiscal frameworks, rules and institutions, improve the transparency and efficiency of tax collection and fight tax evasion and tax avoidance.
+Measures are also being taken to prioritize growth-friendly expenditure, preserve productive public investment and improve efficiency in spending.

 Members' commitments to promote fiscal reform include:

 Measures are being taken to extend the use of market-based mechanisms to mitigate pollution and increase resource efficiency, and to promote the development of clean and renewable energy and climate-resilient infrastructure.
 Measures will also be taken to promote the development and deployment of environment-related innovations, and to improve energy efficiency.

 Promoting inclusive growth

 Measures are being taken to improve equality of opportunity by reducing barriers to employment and improving outcomes in education and training.
 Measures will also be taken to provide social transfers and income redistribution programs that are well targeted and designed in a growth- and employment-friendly way.
 Measures will be adopted to ensure inclusiveness in our pursuit of economic growth.
 Members' commitments to promote inclusive growth include:

 In future Accountability Assessment exercises, the indicator system of the G20 Enhanced Structural Reform Agenda will be used to inform our review of the progress of our structural reforms and their adequacy to address structural challenges.